NishantTharani/sudoku/README.md

 # Playing the Sudoku Game

+## From the console
 1) Python 3 is required.
 Run `python3 main.py` to play the Sudoku game
-2) Use the menu options to fill in and remove numbers.
-Note that numbers prefilled in the grid cannot be removed
+2) Use the menu option '1' to fill numbers in by following the instructions.
+If you specify a co-ordinate that already has a number, it will be overwritten if possible.
+Note that numbers prefilled in the grid cannot be overwritten - if you try to do so, you will be presented with an error message.
-3) When the grid is completed, it'll be printed together with a message the indicates whether your solution is correct or not.
+3) With each update, the grid will be reprinted with a status message that indicates whether your grid is incomplete, complete but incorrect, or complete and correct.
+Thus when the grid is completed, it'll be printed together with a message that indicates whether your solution is correct or not.
-4) If your solution is incorrect, feel free to remove numbers and try to get it right.
+4) If your solution is incorrect, feel free to overwrite your earlier inputs until you can get it right.
+Alternatively you can use the menu option '3' to reset the board to the initial state.
+5) At any point you can use the menu option '2' to solve the puzzle and display the completed grid.

+## On the internet

+The game is much easier to play using the web app - https://sudokuchecker.herokuapp.com/ .
+All the above functionality is available.

 # Reduction.py